Tokyo in 3 Days

 After dinner, we return to the hotel.
 Like many Japanese hotels, it has a public bath.
 I’m not sure quite what this entails, but I don my swimming costume and off I go.
 It’s basically what it says – a big bath.
 It’s very hot; rather like being in an oversized jacuzzi which hasn’t been turned on.

 Apparently, you don’t wear clothes in a public bath.
 I come waltzing in in my swimming costume and everyone else is naked, leaving me feeling extremely overdressed.
 I’m not sure how to react; immediately whip my tits out or just get in the water demurely and not draw attention to myself.
 I opt for the latter, but I feel rather out of place surrounded by exposed fannies when mine’s all covered up.
+So I don’t stay long before retiring.
+Japan is an enormous city and on our first day, including parkrun, we have covered 12 miles.
+So it’s time for an early night before another sightseeing instalment tomorrow.

 View from Mitsui Garden Hotel